naver/egjs-flicking/docs/docs/api/Flicking.md

 ### init
 `init()`<br/>
-Initialize Flicking and move to the default index.
+Initialize Flicking and move to the default index
-This is automatically called on Flicking's constructor when `autoInit` is true(default).
+This is automatically called on Flicking's constructor when `autoInit` is true(default)

 **Kind**: instance method of [Flicking](#Flicking) **Emits**: [ready](#Flicking+event_ready)